cosmos/ibc/papers/2020-05/src/clients.md

 connection attempt, so that Carol knows to accept the incoming request.

-Client interfaces are constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying state machine can provide an appropriate gas metering mechanism to charge for compute and storage.
-On a host state machine which supports WASM execution, for example, the validity predicate and equivocation predicate could be provided as executable WASM functions when the client instance is created.
+Client interfaces are constructed so that custom validation logic can be provided safely to define a custom client at runtime, as long as the underlying ledger can provide an appropriate gas metering mechanism to charge for compute and storage.
+On a host ledger which supports WASM execution, for example, the validity predicate and equivocation predicate could be provided as executable WASM functions when the client instance is created.